abhishekkumardwivedi/Android-Things-Training/BootingAndroidThings.md

 zygote -> com.google.process.gapps
 ```

-When you are checking the logs then you should also have a look at below lines and at your free time, dig into the concept.
+You should also have a look at below process snapshot and dig into the concept.
 ```

 USER      PID   PPID  VSIZE  RSS   WCHAN            PC  NAME